 I have self-published one photo book from an ongoing personal project titled "Aboard the Irish Lass: Lobster Fishing in the Maritimes".

-I have worked for a number of local, regional and national clients.
+I have provided photographic services for a number of local, regional and national clients.
+My work has appeared in both print and digital formats.